ISCOUTB/aquappservice/README.md

 ### For development

-Start mongodb (you can use docker if you want), then modify your /etc/hosts file to map aquappdatabase to 127.0.0.1.
+Start mongodb (you can use docker if you want), then modify your /etc/hosts (C:\Windows\System32\drivers\etc\hosts in Windows) file to map aquappdatabase to 127.0.0.1.
 Start the api with npm start in the api directory.
 Finally start the frontend with ng serve --open (from the aquapp directory).

 **Note1**: To stop the api you have to run "npm stop" in the api directory from the command prompt.